HVML/HVML-Docs/en/an-introduction-to-hvml-en.md

 ## Abstract

-During the development of [HybridOS], [Vincent Wei] proposed a new-style, general-purpose, and easy-to-learn programming language called `HVML`.
+This article describes the motivation behind HVML, the design goals, and its open source implementation.

+HVML is a descriptive programming language that uses an XML-like syntax, so it can also be considered a programmable markup language.

-The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in a web browser or Node.js.
+The original design goal of HVML is to allow developers who are familiar with C/C++, Rust,
+    or other programming languages to easily develop GUI applications by using Web technologies directly in C/C++ runtime environment, instead of using JavaScript programming language in a web browser or Node.js environment.
+We achieved this design goal and also designed HVML as a general-purpose programming language with some interesting features.

+This article introduces the technical features of HVML, including inherent data/event driven programming, the stacked virtual machine for running HVML programs, easy asynchronous and concurrent programming, flexible dynamics, etc.

+This article also introduces the open source implementation of HVML: PurC and xGUI Pro.

-We achieved this design goal and also designed HVML as a new-style and general-purpose programming language.
-Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment, but also use HVML as a general script language.
+By using the open source implementation of HVML, you can not only use HVML to quickly develop GUI applications in the C/C++ runtime environment without having to worry about the details of toolkits, layouts, styles, and so on, but also use HVML to quickly develop scripts that support coroutine and have high concurrency.

 In this article, we describe the design and the implementation of HVML.

 ## 1) Introduction

 ### 1.1) Problems

+During the development of [HybridOS], [Vincent Wei] proposed a descriptive programming language called `HVML`.

 With the development of Internet and applications, the Web front-end development technologies around HTML/CSS/JavaScript has evolved rapidly.